 The Lesser is a cheap morph, costing around $100, although you pay a little more for a more unusual pattern.
 Although it was unique when first created, this morph, which has a blushed base color with spots along its back, is now one of the most common morphs.

 The Mojave is one of the most recognizable of all ball python morphs.
 It was first bred in 2000 and this morph is commonly used to produce incredible patterns in future generations.
 Its popularity and prevalence mean that this morph is available for $100 today.

-The Mystic morph is rare, has a dark brown base at birth but can become a purple color as they age, and it is this color-changing tendency that gives rise to the Mystic name.
+The Mystic morph is rare.
+It has a dark brown base at birth but can become a purple color as they age, and it is this color-changing tendency that gives rise to the Mystic name.
 Despite its uniqueness, the Mystic costs a reasonable $150.

 The Piebald is a highly recognizable ball python morph.
-It has a white base and patches of color and uneven pattern.
-Most Piebalds have a normal head and costs vary according to the ratio of white in the snake but typically vary between $300 and $400.
+It has a white base and patches of color in an uneven pattern.
+Most Piebalds have a normal head.
+Costs vary according to the ratio of white in the snake but typically vary between $300 and $400.

 The Pinstripe is a popular morph.
 The snake has a brown base color and has a patternless stripe that stretches down the back of the snake.
 Expect to part with $100 for a good-looking example of this morph.

 Combining the Mojave and Phantom morphs has given light to the Purple Passion markings with a lavender body and patternless sides.
 They have been bred for more than 10 years and typically cost $400 each.